masssimeliano/masssimeliano/README.md

 # Maksym Kravchenko
 I'm Maksym from Germany.
-I am developing applications and services in Java.
+I like to develop applications and services in Java.
 My passion is working on new and interesting projects in the back-end.
 Open to new challenges :triangular_flag_on_post: